Conversion optimizers know about tools — the cool, powerful, and awesome tools that turn visitors into buyers, and traffic into revenue.

 My list below doesn’t just recommend tools haphazardly.
-As I often do with my lists, I’ve organized the tools according to purpose.
+As I often do with my lists, I’ve organized the best optimization tools according to purpose.
 If you find an area that you need some help in, just check out this shortlist, and see what you come up with.

 1. Make better headlines: Portent’s Content Idea Generator